Benedictine Ravens: Football's rise, fall and return

 The story of football at Benedictine College is written by coach Larry Wilcox, who played for the Ravens and took over as coach at age 28.
 He coached for 42 seasons before retiring in 2020.
 Along the way, he played a major role in the college's financial health and enrollment, built a football stadium, offices and weight room, won 300-plus games and mentored many lives.

-He also has his own bobblehead.

-Wilcox and his long-time assistants, for generations of football players, are as much a part of the Benedictine experience as the Abbey, the Raven Walk, the Raven fight song and homecoming bed races.
+Wilcox and his long-time assistants are considered a key part of the Benedictine experience by many football players who have been on the team.

-While Wilcox, as a player, coach and athletic director, built the current edition of Ravens football, he isn't the only successful part of football at the college.

 The Ravens own 16 NAIA playoff appearances, including a runner-up finish in 2018 and trips to the semifinals in 1992 and 2001.
 They made eight appearances in nine seasons between 1995 and 2003.

 As St. Benedict's, the Ravens made their first appearance in 1958 as one of four NAIA playoff teams.

 The 2018 Ravens went 13–2 to set a school record for season victories.
 They won the Heart of America Athletic Conference North Division title.
 In the NAIA playoffs, they defeated Cumberlands (48–41), Concordia (54–38) and Kansas Wesleyan (43–21) to advance to the NAIA title game.
 Top-ranked Morningside defeated Benedictine 35–28 in Daytona Beach, Fla.

 More than 3,000 Benedictine fans traveled to the game.